SESYNC-ci/CSI-2015/Lessons/R/tidyr_dplyr.md

     ## 5     16883     1   6   12      RM   M  10
     ## 6     16884     1   6   24      RM   M   9

-Let"s say we want to count the number of individuals observed by species for that season.
+Let's say we want to count the number of individuals observed by species for that season.
 To do that, we will first define a grouping with `group_by`, then use `summarise` to aggregate values in each group according to some function (here, the built-in function `n()` to count the rows).

 ``` r
 surveys1990_winter <- group_by(surveys1990_winter, species)